 The mission continued to thrive under Father Lasuen’s leadership.
 He directed the construction of additional adobe buildings around the property.
 Today, the reconstructed mission buildings sit on top of the foundations of those Father Lasuen directed to be constructed.
 Father Lasuen passed away in 1803 and rests beside Father Serra.

 By the early 1820s, a series of events negatively affected life at the mission.
 Sickness, death, and depredation by the military overwhelmed the mission.
-In 1821, Mexico gained its independence from Spain and Alta California became a part of Mexico.
+In 1821, Mexico gained its independence from Spain, and Alta California became a part of Mexico.
 The Mexican government did not have the necessary financial resources to maintain the mission system as the Spanish had done.
-By 1834, the Mexican government secularized the mission system and began the process of converting church property to private property.
+By 1834, the Mexican government secularized the mission system and began converting church property to private property.
 Mexican citizens who were helpful during the war for independence and new settlers coming to California bought most of this property.
-Due to the secularization of the missions, the American Indian converts and Spanish Fathers left Carmel Mission and the mission’s buildings faced deterioration and decay.
+Due to the secularization of the missions, the American Indian converts and Spanish Fathers left Carmel Mission, and the mission’s buildings faced deterioration and decay.

-Afterward, many of the mission’s adobe buildings returned to the earth, becoming piles of mud, while the church’s roof collapsed leaving the interior exposed to the elements.
+Afterward, many of the mission’s adobe buildings returned to the earth, becoming piles of mud, while the church’s roof collapsed, leaving the interior exposed to the elements.
 By 1859, the United States government, which was now in control of California, returned the missions’ lands to the Catholic Church.
 Carmel Mission lay in ruin.
 Restoration of the mission began in 1884 when private funds provided a new roof for the church.
 Two years later, in 1886, ownership of the mission was transferred from a group of Franciscans to the Diocese of Monterey.
 The mission has been a parish within that diocese ever since.

 By 1936, private funds and church funds became available for a full-scale renovation of the property.
-Over the next two decades the mission’s buildings were rebuilt and restored, and in 1961, it was designated a Basilica, the highest honorary rank for a church and implies great historical and artistic importance.
+Over the next two decades, the mission’s buildings were rebuilt and restored, and in 1961, it was designated a Basilica, the highest honorary rank for a church and implies great historical and artistic importance.

-Today, visitors to the restored and reconstructed Carmel Mission will see the mission, with its complete quadrangle courtyard.
-Only part of the mission buildings date from the 18th and 19th centuries while others are of more recent construction but are still in the California mission style.
+Today, visitors to the restored and reconstructed Carmel Mission will see the mission with its complete quadrangle courtyard.
+Only part of the mission buildings date from the 18th and 19th centuries, while others are of more recent construction but are still in the California mission style.
 Many of the church’s interior furnishings are original.
 In 1851, Monterey Pastor Father Villarasa removed the church’s statues, paintings, and other artifacts when the church’s roof showed signs of collapse.
 The Old Presidio Chapel in Monterey then used the furnishings until the early part of the 20th century when they were returned to Carmel Mission.
 Visitors to the mission will also see California’s First Library (founded in 1770) that contains Father Serra’s 400-year-old Bible.
 It is the only Spanish mission in California that has its original bell and bell tower.

 Carmel Mission Basilica